 But first, let’s review the basics.
 Remember that original Medicare has two parts: Part A, which provides hospital coverage and is free for most people.
 And Part B, which covers doctor’s bills, lab tests and outpatient care.
-Part B also has a monthly premium, which is $148.50 for most beneficiaries in 2021, but is higher for individuals earning above $88,000.
+Part B also has a monthly premium, which is $164.90 for most beneficiaries in 2024, but is higher for individuals earning above a certain income threshold.

 If you’re already receiving Social Security, you’ll automatically be enrolled in parts A and B when you turn 65, and you’ll receive your Medicare card in the mail.
 It will include instructions to return it if you have work coverage that qualifies you for late enrollment.
 If you aren’t yet receiving Social Security, you will have to apply, which you can do online at SSA.gov/medicare.

 If you plan to continue working past the age of 65 and have health insurance from your job, your first step is to ask your benefits manager or human resources department how your employer insurance works with Medicare.
 In most cases, you should at least take Medicare Part A because it’s free.

 Note: If you’re funding a health savings account you may not want to take Part A because you can’t make contributions after you enroll.